redox-os/website/content/news/this-month-260131.md

 Jeremy Soller added all system components and drivers to a Cargo workspace to unify the version management of libraries in one place, which allow faster development and less breakage.

+## Redox Capabilities in FOSDEM 2026

+Ibuki Omatsu [presented the Capability-based security project](https://fosdem.org/2026/schedule/event/KSK9RB-capability-based-redox-os/) at FOSDEM, thanks a lot for your help and dedication Ibuki!

 ## os-test in FOSDEM 2026

 Jonas Sortie [presented the `os-test` test suite](https://fosdem.org/2026/schedule/event/CMCWY9-os-test_measuring_posix_compliance_on_every_single_os/) at FOSDEM and mentioned Redox, this test suite allowed us to find and fix many bugs (from easy to hard).